hackerb9/stones/README.md

 although I did have to adjust them slightly where there were simply too many syllables.
 (This might be a sign that I got the transcription of the music wrong.)

+## Transcription halfway (notes but not durations)

+𝇐 +C Clef+

+𝇕AB 𝆸̅c 𝇕dc 𝆸̅B 𝇕cB 𝆸̅A 𝇙BAG 𝆺E

+𝄒 +breath mark+

+𝇕AB 𝆸̅c 𝇕Bc 𝆸̅d 𝇕cd 𝆺e•

+𝇁 +Longa perfecta rest+

+(*custos* at end of staff to foreshadow 'A' on next line.)

+𝇐 +C Clef+

+𝇕AB 𝆸̅c 𝇕dc 𝆸̅B 𝇕cB 𝆸̅A 𝇙BAG 𝆺E

+𝄒 +breath mark+

+𝇕AB 𝆸̅c 𝇕dc 𝆸̅b 𝇕AG𝇙BAB  𝆺|A|•

+Key:

+Capital letters are one octave lower.

+𝆸̅ an *episema* over a *brevis* quarter note (*episema* means hold a little longer)

+• means there is a dot after the note (1 beat longer)

+|| means there are vertical bars around the note

 ## If Britannian Music was Square Notation?
 (Hint: It's not.)